PandeyRahulPandey/Personal_Porfolio_Website/README.md

 Features:-
 1.Responsive Design: My portfolio website is designed to work seamlessly on various devices, from desktops to mobile phones, ensuring a great user experience for everyone.

 2.Project Showcase: You'll find a collection of my most significant projects, each with detailed descriptions and live demos to showcase my skills and achievements.
-3.Blog Section: I occasionally share my thoughts, experiences, and insights related to web development, tech stacks, and data structures and algorithms (DSA) in the blog section.

 4.Contact Information: Feel free to reach out to me through the provided contact details.
 I'm always open to collaboration and new opportunities.

 Technologies Used:-

 HTML: The foundation of my website's structure and content.

 CSS: Used to style and create an appealing visual experience.

 JavaScript: Adds interactivity and dynamic elements to the site.

 How to Run Locally:

 1.Clone this repository to your local machine.

 2.Open index.html in your web browser.

 Feedback:-